opensearch-project/documentation-website/_search-plugins/retrieve-specific-fields.md

     }
     ```

-2. Search using `script_fields`:
-You can now use the `script_fields` parameter to include a custom field called `discounted_price` in the search results.
-This field will be calculated based on the `price` and `discount_percentage` fields using a script.
-See following example:
+2. Use the `script_fields` parameter to include a custom field called `discounted_price` in the search results.
+This field will be calculated based on the `price` and `discount_percentage` fields using a script:
 ```
 GET /products/_search
 {